Matt-Crow/GoogleDriveAdminConsole/readme.md

 Matt, for crying out loud REMEMBER .EXECUTE()!!!

 ## TODO ##
-* Add a command queue thread to command factories to prevent multiple commands from running at one time, and also make it easier to abort all active commands.
-* Add a component factory
 * Add user settings file to application folder so I can disable saving logs for one
 * Different name for application